-Triggers: A request for interpretation of any provision of this chapter shall be submitted in writing to the Manager of Zoning.
+Triggers: A request for interpretation of any provision of this chapter shall be submitted in writing to the Director of Planning & Zoning.
 Interpretations are intended to clarify the zoning text or map, including permitted uses, district boundaries, meaning and intent of various portions of this chapter, and precise location of mapped district boundary lines.

-(10) Interpretation of Zoning Code Process
+Interpretation of Zoning Code Process

-(m) Interpretation of Zoning Code Application
+Interpretation of Zoning Code Application